d13g0/MVAA/README.md

 ## pre-requisites

 * **You need two images**: the unflipped (u) and the flipped (f).
-These images must be Ideally you want these images to be registered to a symmetric brain template so you can obtain a near-voxel correspondance.
+These images must be in NIFTI format.
+Ideally you want these images to be registered to a symmetric brain template so you can obtain a near-voxel correspondance.
 However, if the images are not registered, the script will still run as long as they have the same spatial dimensions.

 * **Python dependencies**: